JessArt/backend_api/README.md

 # API for [jess.gallery](https://jess.gallery)

-API with all the content.

-> This is a WIP, and under building.
-I'll update the README afterwards.
+This is a Node.js application serving as an API for [jess.gallery](https://jess.gallery), both for the public part and for the CMS.
-> Also, this is not runnable yet (without changes).
-I'll update it after it is good enough.

 ## Running